Sakshi11Parihar/Rocketium_assignment_Sakshi_Parihar/README.md

 ## 2. Data Preprocessing

+-In the data preprocessing phase, several steps were taken to ensure the dataset's quality and relevance for subsequent modeling:

+#### Handling Missing Values:

+-Identified and dropped less relevant columns such as 'videourl,' 'sharedposturl,' 'logos,' 'objects,' 'url,' and 'text.'
+-Imputed missing values in specific columns with the label 'unknown' to maintain dataset integrity.
+These columns include 'logo 2 name,' 'logo 2 position,' 'style,' 'face emotion,' 'face position,' 'sentiment,' 'logo 1 position,' 'secondary object position,' 'secondary object,' 'primary object position,' 'primary object,' 'person area %,' '# text length,' and 'cta.'

+#### Imputation for Specific Columns:

+-For columns like 'logo 2 name,' 'logo 2 position,' 'style,' 'face emotion,' 'face position,' 'sentiment,' 'logo 1 position,' 'secondary object position,' 'secondary object,' 'primary object position,' 'primary object,' 'person area %,' '# text length,' and 'cta,' missing values were filled with appropriate labels like 'No Logo,' 'No Position,' 'No style,' 'Unknown,' etc.

+#### Drop Highly Positively Correlated Columns:

-In the data preprocessing phase, missing values in certain columns have been imputed with the label 'unknown' to maintain the integrity of the dataset.
-Additionally, columns deemed less relevant, such as links and various URLs (e.g., post URL, profile URL), were dropped to streamline the dataset.
-Furthermore, to enhance model efficiency and avoid multicollinearity, highly positively correlated columns were identified and removed.
-The objective was to refine the dataset, focusing on essential features for the subsequent modeling phase while ensuring the integrity of the analysis.
+-To enhance model efficiency and prevent multicollinearity, columns that were highly positively correlated were identified and removed.
+This was done to streamline the dataset, focusing on essential features for subsequent modeling.

+These preprocessing steps aim to create a more refined dataset, ensuring it contains pertinent information for the modeling phase while addressing missing values appropriately and optimizing feature relevance.

 ![Data Preparation Chart](flowchart/Data_Preparation.png)